 New Business Development, including Joint Ventures: Analysis of corruption risks is specifically included in all new business development.
 When we consider entering a new country of operations or entering into any joint venture or partnership, we conduct an initial assessment based on Transparency International.
 If we decide to proceed with that business development or partnership, we conduct additional research and due diligence based on the results of the initial assessment, including the degree of risk presented by the partner, location, and the nature and sensitivity of the joint venture.
 When we hire consultants and services in other countries as part of business development or new ventures, we provide our Anti-Corruption policy and require they sign a compliance certificate to abide by our policy and the country’s anti-bribery laws.
 Joint venture partners are also required to acknowledge both local and Canadian laws, and warranty that they will not violate anti-corruption laws, or authorize or provide any kind of payment that would be in contravention of those laws or our anti-corruption policy.
 Further information is contained in our Anti-Corruption, Sanctions and Anti-Money Laundering Policy.

 To ensure that 100% of our staff and contractors have confirmed that they understand the policy and are not aware of any contraventions, either by themselves or others, we track the response rate from the annual employee and contractor sign-off for compliance with our Code of Conduct.
 Sign-offs that are not completed are followed up, to ensure that the policies are understood and complied with.

 To further demonstrate ethical and anti-corruption transparency, we track and publicly disclose:

 Evaluation and Adjustment

 Specific staff who may encounter anti-corruption issues in their work have undergone additional training.
-This includes our senior executive and management team, sustainability team, and business development / new ventures team.
+This includes our senior executive and management team, financial team, sustainability team, and business development / new ventures team.
 The requirement for additional training is assessed annually.